 - iv.
 Spotting (5 x4 marks)

 - v.
-Viva voce
+Viva voce 15 marks

 - vi.
 Class records and Project Report/ Model/ Chart.
 20 marks

 Semester VIII MAJOR COURSE: MJ-20.
-BIOSTATISTICS AND RESEARCH METHODOLOGY (Credit course: Theory- 04)
+BIOSTATISTICS AND RESEARCH METHODOLOGY

-1. To help students understand the value of research in learning.

-2. To equip students to collect, analyze and evaluate data generated by their own inquiries in a scientific manner.

-3. To give an exposure to various forms of field research and data analysis techniques.

-4. To provide an overview on modern equipments that they would help students gain confidence to instantly commence research careers and/or start entrepreneurial ventures.

-5. To understand the value of research, its general concept, and the craft of thesis and paper writing and publication
+- 1. To help students understand the value of research in learning. - 2.
+To equip students to collect, analyze and evaluate data generated by their own inquiries in a scientific manner. - 3.
+To give an exposure to various forms of field research and data analysis techniques. - 4.
+To provide an overview on modern equipments that they would help students gain confidence to instantly commence research careers and/or start entrepreneurial ventures. - 5.
+To understand the value of research, its general concept, and the craft of thesis and paper writing and publication

 - 1. Understand general laboratory procedures and maintenance of research equipments, microscopy. - 2.
 Realize the need of centrifuges and chromatography and their uses in research. - 3.
-Learn the principles and applications of electrophoresis. - 4.
+Learn the principles and applications of electrophores is. - 4.
 Realize the importance of biosafety guidelines. - 5.
 Understand the methods of writing scientific paper and components of research paper

-• The mid semester exam shall have two groups of questions.

-- Group A is compulsory which will contain two questions.
+- The mid semester exam shall have two groups of questions. - Group A is compulsory which will contain two questions.
 Question no. 1 will be very short answer type consisting of five questions of 1 marks each. - Question no. 2 will be of short answer type of 5 marks. - Group B will contain descriptive type two questions of 10 marks each, out of which any one to answer. - Class attendance score and extracurricular activities of 5 marks

-Q. No-1 (B) will contain 2 short answers type questions (max.
-50 words) each of 21/2 marks.
+- Q. No-1 (A) will be multiple choice 10 questions of 1 mark each. - Q. No-1 (B) will contain 2 short answers type questions (max.
+50 words) each of $2\frac{1}{2}$ marks.